hindutva/hindutva.github.io/content/contributing.md

 - Please protect your identity from violent haters - use pseudonymous git accounts if needed.
 (Git configuration tips: [SO](https://stackoverflow.com/a/45327500/444644).)

 ## Technical intro
-- This site is produced using the Jekyll static website generator.
+- This site is produced using the Hugo static website generator.
 - We use the [sanskrit-documentation-theme-hugo](https://sanskrit-coders.github.io/sanskrit-documentation-theme-hugo/) theme.
 - We use disqus for comments.
 - We use google analytics for getting stats.